Look across history and you’ll notice something strange.

 Everything underneath.

-Because if you zoom out far enough, these men were all playing the same game.
+Because if you zoom out far enough, these men were all playing a similar game.

 A game of leverage, position, reality creation, and power.